vippsas/vipps-login-api/vipps-login-api-faq.md

 [portal.vipps.no](https://portal.vipps.no).
 This setting will then apply to all login transactions on this sales unit.

-Under the "Utvikler" section you will find the Setup Vipps Login option for your sales units.
+Under the *Utvikler* section you will find the *Setup Vipps Login* option for your sales units.

 Here you have the option to change the token endpoint authentication method,